LuanEdCosta/copy-image-clipboard/README.md

 - [Clipboard API - MDN](https://developer.mozilla.org/en-US/docs/Web/API/Clipboard)
 - [Fetch - MDN](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)

+## :handshake: Contribution

+Every kind of help is appreciated and this project can be better with your help.

+What you can do:

+- Take a look at the [Projects Tab](https://github.com/LuanEdCosta/copy-image-clipboard/projects) on GitHub to see some tasks that need to be done.
+- [Create an issue](https://github.com/LuanEdCosta/copy-image-clipboard/issues) to suggest an improvement or to describe a bug.

 ## :blue_book: License

 This project is under the MIT license.
 See the [LICENSE](https://github.com/LuanEdCosta/copy-image-clipboard/blob/master/LICENSE) for more information.